Emperor Go-Mizunoo: Events

-In 1623, the Emperor made Tokugawa Iemitsu, son of Hidetada, a Shōgun (Genna 9) and later visited Nijō Castle (Kan'ei 3, 6th day of the 9th month).
+In 1623, the Emperor made Tokugawa Iemitsu, son of Hidetada, shōgun (Genna 9) and later visited Nijō Castle (Kan'ei 3, 6th day of the 9th month).
 The "Purple Robe Incident" (紫衣事件, shi-e jiken) occurred in 1627 (Kan'ei 6) when the Emperor was accused of having bestowed honorific purple garments to more than ten priests despite the shōgun's edict which banned them for two years, a practice probably set in place to break the bond between the Emperor and religious circles.
 The shogunate intervened and made the bestowing of the garments invalid.
-The priests which had been honored by the emperor were sent into exile by the bakufu.
+The priests who had been honored by the emperor were sent into exile by the bakufu.
 Go-Mizunoo abdicated on 22 December 1629 (Kan'ei 6, 8th day of the 11th month), renouncing the throne to his daughter, Okiko, on the same day that the priests of the "Purple Robe Incident" went into exile.
 Okiko became the Empress Meishō.
 For the rest of his long life, Go-Mizuno-in concentrated on various aesthetic projects and interests, of which perhaps the best-known are the magnificent Japanese gardens of the Shugakuin Imperial Villa.

 Former Emperor Go-Mizunoo died on 11 September 1680 (Enpō 8, 19th day of the 8th month).
 Go-Mizunoo's memory is honored at Sennyū-ji in Higashiyama-ku, Kyoto where a designated Imperial mausoleum (misasagi) is located.
 It is named Tsuki no wa no misasagi.
 Also enshrined are this emperor's immediate Imperial successors – Meishō, Go-Kōmyō, Go-Sai, Reigen, Higashiyama, Nakamikado, Sakuramachi, Momozono, Go-Sakuramachi and Go-Momozono.